llleeeaaannn/unlimitedwordle/README.md

-# unlimitedwordle
+# Unlimited Wordle
-Version of Wordle which allows user to play as many times as they want by simply refreshing the page
+> A Wordle clone which allows users to play an unlimited amount of times each day with a new 'Wordle' provided on each turn.